 “In plain English, a moratorium (pronounced “more-uh-taw-ree-um”) is a suspension of activity.
 As a legal term, it means a postponement of something or other until a given obligation has been undertaken.
 The second definition is the one we need when explaining what a health insurance moratorium is.

 In private healthcare insurance, the “something” being postponed is cover for a pre-existing condition that was present when you first took out your personal medical insurance.

 The “obligation” is for you to stay free from that condition for a set period of time after your policy goes live.

 If you meet the obligation, the postponement will stop, and cover will start – and your insurance company will pay for treatment of the condition if it ever happens again.

 You’ll also see this described as “moratorium underwriting”.

-So, if your new health insurance policy has moratorium underwriting, this means that cover for a pre-existing condition will be withheld (postponed) until you’ve been free of that condition for a given period of time (usually between 1-2 years).
+So, if your new personal medical insurance policy has moratorium underwriting, this means that cover for a pre-existing condition will be postponed until you’ve been free of that condition for a given period of time (usually between 1-2 continuous years).